HamedRaza004/celebal-intern/week-1/shopping_analysis_summary.md

 | `final_price` | Price after discount |
 | `rating` | Customer rating (out of 5) |
 | `ratings_count` | Number of reviews |

----

-## Takeaway

-This is a solid, well-structured data prep notebook — good for anyone learning Pandas or wanting a clean starting point before doing deeper analysis or visualization on a retail/e-commerce dataset.